tylerneylon/kkpuzzler/readme.md

   + [ ] Give a message if no solutions.
   + [ ] Give a solution and a message if multiple solutions.
 - [ ] For the auto-chosen filename, ensure it won't erase an existing file.
+- [ ] Make the status msg fade to dark gray over time.
+Thus a repeat of the same message (eg "saved to FILENAME") can still be understood as happening.

 - [x] In clue-editing: hjkl goes to the next clueless group in that dir.
 - [x] In clue-editing: n goes to the next clueless group in reading order.